MantasPauliukonis/survival-clicker2-proposal/README.md

 Everything that is written here is meant to re-iterate and improve on the original idea that will later be turned into an operational game (fingers crossed).

+Please suggest more creative names for things!
+I'm really bad at this :)

-Please discuss before making any pull requests.
+**Please discuss before making any pull requests.**

 [Play the original game here](http://survival.clicker.7777.lt)